Submitty/submitty.github.io/_docs/index/features.md

     </ul>
     </ul>
     </div>
+  * students can post anonymously to their peers
+    {% include feature_text.html
+       text="TAs and instructors can click to view the author's name & email." %}
   * student question threads labeled as *unresolved* or *resolved*
-    * students can post anonymously to their peers
-      (*TAs and instructors can click to view the author's name & id*)
     * students can answer each other's questions
     * all posts by instructional staff are highlighted with a yellow border
   * customizable email/notification alerts